By Cindy Mannes

 Bed bugs primarily feed on humans while they are asleep, and although they do not transmit any diseases, their bites can cause red, itchy welts.
 Despite their name, bed bugs can also be found in a multitude of places, including chair cushions, sofas, behind electrical outlets, cracks and crevices around baseboards, or even behind picture frames.
 Once a consistent food source is identified, bed bugs can breed rapidly with females laying anywhere from one to five eggs per day—that’s over 540 eggs during the course of their lifetime.
 And because it only takes roughly 21 days for nymphs to grow into adult bed bugs, these pests can quickly infest an entire building if not dealt with properly.

-Signs of a bed bug infestation: Bed bugs are most easily identified by small reddish-brown fecal spots on mattresses, upholstery, or walls.
+Early signs of a bedbug infestation: Bed bugs are most easily identified by small reddish-brown fecal spots on mattresses, upholstery, or walls.
 Bites on the arms and legs are another tell-tale sign of this pest.
 Infestations can also be identified by sightings of bed bug molt skins, their eggs, empty eggshells, or the bugs themselves.

 Scheduling regular bed bug inspections and training employees on the signs of an infestation can help managers identify and address an issue quickly and discreetly.
 Facility managers can also consider redesigning guest rooms to make it easier to detect bed bugs like using less fabric, using white bedding and avoiding clutter.